Job Title: Deputy

 This job description does not constitute an employment agreement between the employer and employee and is subject to change by the employer as the needs of the employer and requirements of the job change.
 The employee further understands, and accepts, that this position falls under the provision of an “At Will” employment, and under no circumstances is this a contract for employment.

 Think Patrol Might Be For You?

 The Jack County Sheriff’s Office Patrol Division has the responsibility of providing visible patrol for approximately 920 square miles.
 Patrol Deputies respond to calls for service 24 hours a day every day.
-The Patrol Division has 7 members, including one Patrol Lieutenant and six Deputies.
+The Patrol Division has 10 members, including one Patrol Lieutenant, two Patrol Sergeants and seven Deputies.